Going Green Saves You Green on Your Taxes (1440 x 600)

 Recycling may have been a harder habit to adopt at first, but it’s now become second nature to us.
 It’s now not unusual for garbage bins to take close to three weeks to fill, compared to a weekly fill for recycling!

-Even though we cannot celebrate the Earth outside in large groups this year, there are many creative ways we can go green and show our appreciation and respect for the environment while also saving money!
+There are many creative ways we can go green and show our appreciation and respect for the environment while also saving money!